acm-uiuc/til/_til/unix/change-default-shell-for-a-user.md

+---
-# Change Default Shell For A User
+title: Change Default Shell For A User
+category: unix
+---

 You can change the default shell program for a particular unix user with the `chsh` command.
 Just tell it what shell program you want to use (e.g. `bash`